 Violence Against Women Act (VAWA)

-A federal law that went into effect in 2006 protects individuals who are victims of domestic violence, dating violence, sexual assault, and stalking.
+A federal Violence Against Women Act 2013 protects individuals who are victims of domestic violence, dating violence, sexual assault, and stalking.
 The name of the law is the Violence against Women Act, or “VAWA.”
 The following notice explains your obligations under VAWA.